zcash/zips/drafts/bitcartel-nu0-network-handshake/draft.rst

 Backward compatibility
 ======================

-This proposal intentionally creates what is known as a "bilateral hard fork" between Legacy software and Overwinter compatible software.
-Use of this new handshake requires that all network participants upgrade their software to a compatible version within the upgrade window
+This proposal intentionally creates what is known as a hard fork where Overwinter nodes disconnect from pre-Overwinter nodes.

+Prior to the network upgrade activating, Overwinter and pre-Overwinter nodes are compatible and can connect to each other.
+However, Overwinter nodes will have a preference for connecting to other Overwinter nodes, so pre-Overwinter nodes will gradually be disconnected in the run up to activation.

-Legacy software will accept the numerically larger Overwinter protocol version as valid, but Overwinter compatible software will reject the legacy nodes once Overwinter activates by rejecting protocol versions lower than the Overwinter protocol version number.
+Once the network upgrades, even though pre-Overwinter nodes can still accept the numerically larger protocol version used by Overwinter as being valid, Overwinter nodes will always disconnect peers using lower protocol versions.

 Reference Implementation
 ========================